nodemailer/nodemailer/README.md

 ### Nodemailer supports

   * **Unicode** to use any characters
+  * **Windows** – you can install it with *npm* on Windows just like any other module, there are no compiled dependencies.
+Use it from Azure or from your Windows box hassle free.
   * **HTML content** as well as **plain text** alternative
   * **Attachments** (including attachment **streaming** for sending larger files)
   * **Embedded images** in HTML